. . . . .

 Like these?
 Check out videos from past Pregnancy Help Appreciation Weeks.
 You are loved.
 And the work you do, admired.

-Thank you!
 And don't forget to check out the deals of the day and share the love on social media!

 COLUMBUS, Ohio – In a televised segment that has gained widespread media attention and approval since first airing Sunday night, HBO's Last Week Tonight with John Oliver took aim at the 2,752 locally funded pro-life pregnancy help centers and ultrasound-equipped medical clinics serving women with free help in unexpected pregnancies.